uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 Figure @fig:gaugecurv_abs_model shows the data for negative and positive curvature values and the linear predicting model.
 Although the model is reliable and fits the data well as a whole, it seems to be rather difficult to capture the upper values.

 ![Ostra-Karsta line - Gauge vs Curvature Absolute Values and the Linear Predictive Model.](images/gauge_curvature_abs_model.PNG){#fig:gaugecurv_abs_model width="5in"}

+Underfitting and overfitting can lead to models that do not match the available data; therefore, we must determine ways to recognize each issue and create models that do match the data.
+These notions can help you avoid big errors and build models that match the data pretty well; yet, there are an astonishing amount of models that suit this criteria.
+This implies that the following stage, after developing a model that fits adequately, is to determine which of the various models fits the data the best.

+Fundamentally, you cannot rely on a model that fits the training data well simply because you created it.
+This is because you compelled the model to be a good match for the training data.
+If, after building a model, statistical analyses indicate that it matches the data well, it is feasible to compel a model to match the data well using mathematical procedures.
+This does not imply that the model captures actual patterns or can forecast future events.
+Validating models is the solution to this issue.
+Validation is the process of utilizing the model to forecast the output in additional contexts for which you have data, and then computing the same statistical measures of fit for the outcomes.
+This implies that your dataset must be split into two separate data files.
+The first is a training data set, which is utilized to create models.
+The second data set is a validation data set, which is used to evaluate the correctness of your model using data that was not used to train it.

+To minimize overfitting while learning a dependency from data, it is essential to divide the data into a training set and a testing set as mentioned abive.
+We first train our model on the training set, and then evaluate the accuracy of the final model using the testing set.
+The optimal results are produced by using 15% of the data for testing and the remaining 85% of the data for training, according to empirical research.

 ## Time vs Longitudinal Level Predictive Modeling
 Because of greater familiarity with the software, MATLAB was used for this part of the predictive modelling.
 The main tasks to be addressed were: